stromvap/fpl-bot/README.md

 * Price change warnings
 * Price changes

-Currently only Slack is supported.
+It can post to Slack and Discord.

 Live scoring and price changes are fetched from the API at fantasy.premierleague.com